 This CAP is a comprehensive strategy to reduce GHG emissions and streamline the environmental review of GHG emissions of future development projects in the City of San Mateo, consistent with the California Environmental Quality Act (CEQA) Guidelines Section 15183.5(b).
-The CAP identifies a strategy, reduction measures, and implementation actions the City will use to achieve targets consistent with State recommendations of 15% below 2005 emissions levels by 2020, 4.3 metric tons of carbon dioxide equivalent (MTCO2e) per person by 2030, and 1.2 MTCO2e per person by 2050.
+The CAP identifies a strategy, reduction measures, and implementation actions the City will use to achieve targets consistent with State recommendations of 85 percent below 1990 emissions levels by 2045.